Access control with LDAP and PKI

 Password-based authentication

-- The system administrator creates internal users of the Aerospike cluster with a username and password.
-A role assignment is optional.
+- The system administrator creates an internal user with a password and RBAC roles.

 PKI authentication

-PKI (public key infrastructure) authentication is an alternative authentication mode for internal users.
-The default PKI authentication method:
+PKI (public key infrastructure) authentication is an alternative authentication mode for internal users, leveraging mutual-TLS (mTLS).
+To create a user relying on PKI authentication:

-- The Aerospike EE cluster nodes must be configured to check the client's TLS certificate.
+- The Aerospike cluster nodes must be configured to support mutual-TLS authentication.

 - The user’s certificate must be signed by the server’s root CA.